Todoloo-WoW/Todoloo/README.md

 ### Task Manager
 * Use the in-game help guide by clicking on the info icon in the task manager
-* Add groups and tasks in the task manager, by `Left-Click` on the minimap icon
+* Manage your tasks account-wide using the task manager, by `Left-Click` on the minimap icon
+* Toggle characters by using the "Filter" button

+#### Characters
+* `Right-Click` on the characters to add new groups
+* `Shift` + `Left-Click` on groups to minimize all character groups and tasks

 #### Groups
 * Drag and drop groups to reorder as you see fit